 Choosing the right fresh vegetables to add to your pet rabbit’s diet can be a great way to round out their nutrition.
 While bunnies get most of their nutrients from fresh hay, adding a daily supplement of fresh greens and veggies will provide them with essential vitamins and minerals.

 While most vegetables can help keep your rabbit happy and healthy, there are some that can be harmful or deadly.
-That’s why in today’s article, we’ll be answering the question “can rabbits eat bell peppers?” by looking at the vegetable’s nutrition and composition.
+That’s why in today’s article, we answer the question “can rabbits eat bell peppers?” with a resounding yes.
 By the end of this guide, you’ll know everything you need to about how bell peppers affect a rabbit’s diet and health.

 Yes!
 Rabbits Can Eat Bell Pepper

 Bell peppers are a very healthy and bunny-friendly food.
 In fact, rabbits can eat bell peppers of every color.
-What’s more, most rabbits love the taste of these subtly sweet fruits!
+What’s more, most rabbits love the taste of these subtly sweet treats!

 However, not all parts of a bell pepper are equally nutritious for your rabbit.
 To avoid causing your rabbit any gastrointestinal distress, continue reading to learn the best way to prepare bell peppers.